whamcloud/Online-Help/docs/Manage_maintain_HA_lustre_fs_5_0.md

 To perform any of these commands:

 1. On the Dashboard, click **Configuration > Servers**.
-1. For the desired server, at the **Actions** drop-down menu at the right, click the desired command.
+1. For the desired server, in the **Actions** drop-down menu at the right, click the desired command.
 1. After clicking on a command, a *Commands* window pops up to reveal the jobs that are run to perform this command, and the command Status shows pending.
 When each job completes, the command Status then shows *Succeeded*.

 <a href="#5.0">Top of page</a>